Mexico–Spain relations: Bilateral agreements

 Over the years, both nations have signed numerous bilateral agreements and treaties such as an Agreement on Scientific and Technical Cooperation (1977); Agreement on the elimination of visas (1977); Agreement on Cultural and Educational Cooperation (1978); Agreement on Nuclear Energy Cooperation for peaceful purposes (1979); Air Transportation Agreement (1979); Agreement on Economic and Commercial Cooperation (1980); Extradition Treaty (1984); Agreement on the Avoidance of Double-Taxation (1984); Tourism Agreement (1996); Agreement on the Promotion and Protection of Investments (1997); Agreement on Cooperation between the Bank of Mexico and Bank of Spain (2014) and an Agreement on Cooperation against Organized Crime (2014).

-Transport
+Transport and tourism

-There are direct flights between Mexico and Spain through the following airlines: Aeroméxico, Air Europa, Iberia, Iberojet, Wamos Air and World2Fly.
+There are direct flights between Mexico and Spain through the following airlines: Aeroméxico, Air Europa, Emirates, Iberia, Iberojet, Wamos Air and World2Fly.
 The Madrid-Mexico City flight route, operated by Iberia and Aeroméxico, is the busiest transatlantic flight departing Latin America.

+In 2025, more than a million Mexican citizens travelled to Spain for tourism.
+Mexico sends the second highest number of tourists to Spain outside of Europe (and behind the United States).
+During the same period, more than 370,000 Spanish citizens visited Mexico, becoming the 6th highest country to send tourists to the country.